Generic Name: codeine (KOE deen)

 What is the most important information I should know about codeine?

-You should not use this medicine if you are allergic to it, or if you have an uncontrolled breathing disorder, a bowel obstruction called paralytic ileus, or frequent asthma attacks or hyperventilation.
+You should not use this medicine if you have severe breathing problems, a blockage in your stomach or intestines, or frequent asthma attacks or hyperventilation.

 What should I discuss with my healthcare provider before taking codeine?